 Today is the birthday of the late former President, Gerald R. Ford, who went from being a college football star to the White House under the most unusual circumstances.

-Nixon nominated the popular Ford, who was the House minority leader, to take Agnew's position on October 12, 1973.
+Nixon nominated Ford, who was the House minority leader, to take Agnew's position on October 12, 1973.
 The Senate voted 92 to 3 to confirm Ford on November 27, 1973, and on December 6, 1973, the House confirmed him by a vote of 387 to 35.

 Before Nevada acted as the 38th state to ratify the 25th Amendment in February 1967, a different line of presidential succession existed.
 Speaker of the House Carl Albert, a Democrat, would have served as acting President if Nixon had resigned without the 25th Amendment’s conditions being in effect.

 Instead, Ford made the transition to the presidency in 1974, with Albert as second-in-line to the White House for a brief period until Congress approved Nelson Rockefeller as Ford’s Vice President.

 Ford quickly acknowledged the situation after taking an oath administered by Chief Justice Warren Burger.

 “The oath that I have taken is the same oath that was taken by George Washington and by every President under the Constitution.
 But I assume the Presidency under extraordinary circumstances never before experienced by Americans.
 This is an hour of history that troubles our minds and hurts our hearts,” Ford told a national audience.
 “My fellow Americans, our long national nightmare is over.
 Our Constitution works; our great Republic is a government of laws and not of men.
 Here the people rule.”

 Ford’s path to the White House was unique for other reasons.
 Born Leslie Lynch King, Jr., on July 14, 1913, his name was changed to Gerald Rudolph Ford, Jr. after his mother re-married.